Sorry, you need to enable JavaScript to visit this website.

 In December 2019, the Ministry of Climate, Energy and Utilities established the Youth Climate Council.

 The Youth Climate Council develops recommendations and provides input to the minister on future climate solutions twice a year.
-The Council has previously presented recommendations on, e.g., the energy sector, sustainable agriculture, the North Sea, etc.
+The Council has previously presented recommendations on, e.g., green education and climate-friendly behaviour, etc.

 Furthermore, the Youth Climate Council is active in the public climate debate and in a range of different national and international climate-related events.